ZhuangLab/Chromatin_Analysis_2020_cell/sequential_tracing/PostAnalysis/README.md

 2. [Part2_chr21_Compartment_Analysis_with_transcription.ipynb](https://github.com/ZhuangLab/Chromatin_Analysis_2020_cell/blob/master/sequential_tracing/PostAnalysis/Part2_chr21_Compartment_Analysis_with_transcription.ipynb)
     This jupyter provides scripts to perform A/B compartment and transcription related analysis for chr21:

-    1. Load data from deposited datset (two replicates for chr21, with/without cell-cycle information)
+    1. Load data from deposited dataset (two replicates for chr21, with/without cell-cycle information)

     2. Compartment analysis of chr21 (Fig2A, FigS2A)